chasebank/chase2/_portfolio/officemax-office-depot/officemax-office-depot.md

 ### About OfficeMax

-OfficeMax is a North American based office supply retailer, focused on providing a total solution to businesses both small and large.
-While the primary product is office supplies and furnature, solutions for every other facet of business are aso offered; including print, tech, marketing and business management support.
+OfficeMax is a North American based office supply retailer.
+For businesses both small and large, solutions for every facet of business are offered; including print, tech, marketing and business management support.

-In 2014 OfficeMax merged with competitor Office Depot, in an effort to join forces in an ever challenging retail landscape.
+In 2014 OfficeMax merged with competitor Office Depot.

+### Overview

+Work with marketing and sales teams to design materials that braught attention to specific offerings outside the blanket “office supplies” umbrella.
+The end-user ran the gamut from independent entrepreneurs and small businesses, to large state universities, medical facilities, and fortune 500s.

+Post OfficeMax / Office Depot merger: Design materials that seamlessly unified both OfficeMax and Office Depot brands.

 ### Challenges

-Bring attention to specific offerings outside the blanket “office supplies” umbrella.
-Resonate with all customers, from entrepreneurs and small business, to the fortune 500.
-Post merger: Seamlessly unify both OfficeMax and Office Depot brands.

-### Solutions

-Know when and how to break the mold, alowing certain campaigns to stand out from other consistent marketing.
+Know when and how to break the design mold, allowing certain campaigns to stand out from other more consistent marketing.

 Make messages clear and consise; Presentations personably relatable.

-Transition new branding in a way that appears perposeful and gradualy evolutionary - rather than chaotic and rapidly unfamiliar.
+Transition new unified Office Depot/Max branding in a way that appeared purposeful and gradually evolutionary - rather than chaotic and unfamiliar.

 <div class="masonry gallery" itemscope itemtype="http://schema.org/ImageGallery">
 	<figure itemprop="associatedMedia" itemscope itemtype="http://schema.org/ImageObject" class="masonry-item project-gallery-item large">